ycz425/automl/README.md

 - **`research_agent`** (`ResearchAgent`) — runs once per pipeline run, embedding a query built from the request and dataset shape (task type, target, class balance, constraints) and retrieving relevant excerpts from a Qdrant corpus.
-The result is stored in state and passed to `plan_agent` on every call, initial plan and every replan alike — not recomputed per replan.
+The result is stored in state and passed to `plan_agent` on every call.
 Embedding + vector search only, no LLM generation; failures degrade gracefully to no research context rather than failing the run.
 - **`plan_agent`** (`PlanAgent`) — proposes a model architecture, preprocessing, and training strategy, incorporating cited research excerpts when available; revises the